instrumentisto/rust-incubator/3_ecosystem/3_9_cmd_env_conf/README.md

 Finally, [`dotenv`] crate should be mentioned.
 It sets [environment variables][2] basing on [`.env` file][8] contents, which is widely used convention to simplify environment configuration and to omit declaring all the required environment variables by hand each time when running some program.
 This one is especially _useful in development_ (consider also [`rs-env`] and [`direnv`] for better development experience).

-For better understanding and familiarity with [environment variables][2] tools in [Rust] ecosystem, read through the following articles:
+To better understand and be familiar with [environment variables][2] tools in [Rust] ecosystem, read through:
 - [Rust Book: 12.5.
 Working with Environment Variables][3]
 - [Official `std::env` docs][`std::env`]
 - [Official `envy` crate docs][`envy`]